-The key performance objectives of any business are effectiveness and productivity.
-However, to achieve overall success, quality, speed, dependability, flexibility and cost are key.
+The obvious performance objectives of any business are effectiveness and productivity.
+You also need to consider quality, speed, dependability, flexibility and cost to achieve overall success.

-Quality is an important performance objective to meet because it is the visual sign of what an operation does.
-It acts as a consistent indicator which customers and staff base their expectations around.
+Quality is the visual sign of how well an operation does what it does.
+It's a consistent indicator which customers and staff base their expectations around.

 Does the product work as it should?
-Has it been made with low-value parts that undermine its integrity?
+Or has it been made with low-value parts that undermine its integrity?
 Quality is a fundamental aspect of performance and, because of this, has a huge influence on whether a customer is satisfied or not.

 For example, giving each individual warehouse packer the responsibility to pack their own boxes improves quality as mis-packs are made less likely to occur.

 In terms of the operation principles, quality can create the potential for better services and products which reduce costs in the long run thanks to having more satisfied customers.

-Speed relates to the turnaround between customers ordering a product or service and the point at which they receive it.
-The more likely an organization can deliver the goods on time, the more likely a customer is to be satisfied with their experience.
+Speed is the turnaround time between customers ordering a product or service and the point at which they receive it.
+When an organization delivers the goods or services on time, the more likely a customer is to be satisfied with their experience.

-As an organization, if you can provide a service or product faster than other companies then you are already off to a winning start.
+If you can provide a service or product faster than other companies without compromising on quality then you are already off to a winning start.

 In terms of operation principles, high speed can allow for faster delivery of services, therefore saving costs.

 Dependability means that customers can rely on your organization to receive their goods and/or services as and when promised.
-While this may not affect the chances of a customer selecting the service - as they have already 'consumed' the product - it may have an influence on whether the customer returns to make a future purchase or recommends your business to another.
+While this may not affect the chances of a customer selecting the service - as they have already 'consumed' the product - it influences whether the customer returns to make a future purchase or recommends your business.

 No matter how cheap or fast a pizza is made by a takeaway company, if the customer can't depend on it to be delivered on time or to the correct address, then they will go elsewhere.